jkphl/shortbread/README.md

 npm install shortbread --save-dev
 ```

 Asynchronous resource loading
 -----------------------------
 Most often, not all the CSS and JavaScript resources referenced by your website are really necessary for initially rendering the page to your visitor.
 It makes sense to distinguish between critical and non-critical resources and defer the loading of non-critical ones until after the page got rendered to the screen.
 To further speed up things, it might also make sense to inline the most critical stuff directly into your HTML source when the page is loaded for the first time (and leverage browser caching on all subsequent visits).

-*shortbread* wants to simplify these things for you.
-You only have to provide it with
+Let *shortbread* simplify these things for you and provide it with

-* all the **JavaScript resources** you want to load,
+* the **JavaScript resources** you want to load,
-* all your **CSS resources**,
+* your **CSS resources**,
-* an optional **[critical CSS](https://www.smashingmagazine.com/2015/08/understanding-critical-css/)** resource (subject to inlining),
+* possibly some **[critical CSS](https://www.smashingmagazine.com/2015/08/understanding-critical-css/)** / JavaScript resource (subject to inlining),
 * an optional **cookie slot** (see below) and
 * an optional **JavaScript callback** you want to call after all resources have been loaded for the first time.

-Based on these values, *shortbread* creates **two HTML fragments** that you can include into the `<head>` of your documents.
-Anything else you need is some [server side code](#server-side-load-type-detection) to distinguish between the first and subsequent page loads and embed the appropriate fragment.
+Based on these values, *shortbread* creates **two HTML fragments** to be included into the `<head>` of your documents depending on whether it's the first or a subsequent page load.
+You will need some [server side code](#server-side-load-type-detection) to accomplish that.

 ### First page load

 ![First page load example](doc/shortbread_first_load.png)

-The first page load fragment will accomplish the following:
+The first page load HTML fragment will do the following:

-1. First, it inlines some JavaScript (including parts of [Filament Group's loadCSS](https://github.com/filamentgroup/loadCSS)) that is needed to create a client-side *shortbread* instance and perform the following steps.
+1. It inlines a small JavaScript (including parts of [Filament Group's loadCSS](https://github.com/filamentgroup/loadCSS)) which is needed for creating a client-side *shortbread* instance and performing the following steps.
-2. Next, it loads your JavaScript resources [with `async` and `defer`](https://www.igvita.com/2014/05/20/script-injected-async-scripts-considered-harmful/) and register them with *shortbread* once they finished loading.
+2. It loads your JavaScript resources [with `async` and `defer`](https://www.igvita.com/2014/05/20/script-injected-async-scripts-considered-harmful/) and registers them with *shortbread* once they finished loading.
-3. It inlines your critical CSS (if any).
+3. It inlines your critical CSS and / or JavaScript resources (if any).
-4. It loads your CSS resources [with `rel=preload`](https://www.w3.org/TR/2015/WD-preload-20150721/) (polyfilled if necessary) and register them with *shortbread* once they finished loading.
+4. It loads your CSS resources [with `rel=preload`](https://www.w3.org/TR/2015/WD-preload-20150721/) (polyfilled if necessary) and registers them with *shortbread* once they finished loading.
-6. There's a `<noscript>` fallback for (synchronously) loading the CSS resources in case there's no JavaScript available.
+6. It wraps up with a `<noscript>` fallback for (synchronously) loading at least the CSS resources in case there's no JavaScript available.
-7. As soon as all JavaScript and CSS resources finished loading, *shortbread*
+7. As soon as all CSS and JavaScript resources finished loading, *shortbread*
-    * sets a cookie for your server to distinguish between initial and subsequent page loads and
+    * sets a cookie to let your server distinguish between initial and subsequent page loads and
     * finally runs the JavaScript callback you provided (if any).